creative-tutorials/react-modal-component/README.md

 # react-modal-component

-Steps To begin using this package
+To begin using this package, follow these steps:

-- Step1: Go to the `node_modules` folder, look for the folder named `devtreasure-react-modal-component` copy the modal.tsx from the `src folder` and for the style copy the `modal.module.css` from the styles folder.
+- Step1: Go to the `node_modules` folder in your project and locate the folder named `devtreasure-react-modal-component`.
+Inside that folder, copy the `modal.tsx` file from the src folder.
+For the styles, copy the `modal.module.css` file from the styles folder.

-- Step2: Paste those into your codebase directly into your `componets folder`
+- Step2: Paste the `modal.tsx` file directly into your project's components folder.
+- Step3: Paste the `modal.module.css` file into the styles folder of your project.

 ![image](https://github.com/creative-tutorials/react-modal-component/assets/68476321/e8a9081f-d219-498c-8cc6-ae0697de6d78)

-- Step3: Make sure you've `react-lazy-load-image-component` installed
+- Step4: Make sure you have the `react-lazy-load-image-component` package installed in your project.

-- Step4: In the src folder, you'll see a `state.tsx` file.
-Copy the state properties used, into your codebase
+- Step5: In the package's src folder, locate the `state.tsx` file.
+Copy the state properties used and paste them into your own codebase.

-> **Note**: Do not copy the function wrapper.
-Just copy the state properties alone

-> **Example:** Should look something like this 👇
+> **Note**: Only copy the state properties, not the entire function wrapper.
+The code should look something like this

 ```tsx
 const [modalState, setModalState] = useState({ isModal: false, message: "" });
 ```

-- Step5: Go to the function folder located at `node_modules/devtreasure-react-modal-component/function`.
-Then copy the show and hide function into your codebase where you imported the modal from
+- Step6: Go to the function folder located at `node_modules/devtreasure-react-modal-component`.
+Copy the show and hide functions from that folder and paste them into your codebase where you imported the modal from.

-- Step 4: Importing the style
+- Step 7: Importing the style

-No need to worry about this one, it's already done.
-Just make sure you change the path. for example yours could look something like this
+No need to worry about this step as it's already done for you.
+Just make sure you change the path to match your project's file structure.
+For example, your style import could look something like this: `/styles/modal.module.css` or `/styles/animation/modal.module.css`.
-`/styles/modal.module.css` or `/styles/animation/modal.module.css`

-Full Code Should looks something like this
+Your full code should look something like this:

 ```tsx
 import {